Haworthia Plants Indoor Care, Propagation, Common Problems & Solutions

 Significantly, decrease watering in the cold season as growth is minimal at this time but do not let the soil dry out completely.

-Average warm temperatures from 18-260C are ideal for Haworthia Plant.
+Haworthia flourish in warm temperatures of 18-260C.
 The sudden change in temperature between day and night is excellent for this succulent plant as it mimicks its natural arid conditions.

-Haworthia Plants have no need for high humidity.
-Average room humidity of 50-55% is ideal for this plant.
+Haworthia Plants have no need for high humidity; a humidity of 50-55% is ideal for this plant.
 Ensure that there is good air circulation to avoid fungal disease infestations.

-The best potting medium for Haworthia is fertile, loose and free-draining to prevent it from getting soggy.
+The best potting mix for Haworthia is fertile, loose and free-draining to prevent it from getting soggy.
 It should be loose enough to allow water to drain out fast enough.
-Cactus and succulents potting mixes are ideal for Haworthia.
-Check out these
+Most Cactus and succulents potting mixes are ideal for Haworthia.

 Repot Haworthia Plant once every year at the beginning of the growing season as this will ensure a healthy and vigorously growing plant.